PrusWielki/graphs-maximal-clique/README.md

 # Possible improvements

+- [ ] Add a progress bar in a form of a list.
 - [ ] If let's say graphs can have the edge weight of no more than 256 then instead of using int we could use int8_t to cut down memory usage by around 40%.
 - [ ] Improve size data type, size_t instead of int should be used and proper casting should be added.